-- (a) the name, address and taxpayer identification number of the beneficial owner and the nominee; - (b) a statement regarding whether the beneficial owner is: - (1) a person that is not a U.S. person; - (2) a foreign government, an international organization or any wholly-owned agency or instrumentality of either of the foregoing; or - (3) a tax-exempt entity; - (c) the amount and description of common units held, acquired or transferred for the beneficial owner; and - (d) specific information including the dates of acquisitions and transfers, means of acquisitions and transfers, and acquisition cost for purchases, as well as the amount of net proceeds from sales.
+- (a) the name, address and taxpayer identification number of the beneficial owner and the nominee; - (b) a statement regarding whether the beneficial owner is: - (1) a person that is not a United States person; - (2) a foreign government, an international organization or any wholly owned agency or instrumentality of either of the foregoing; or - (3) a tax-exempt entity; - (c) the amount and description of common units held, acquired or transferred for the beneficial owner; and - (d) specific information including the dates of acquisitions and transfers, means of acquisitions and transfers, and acquisition cost for purchases, as well as the amount of net proceeds from sales.

-Brokers and financial institutions are required to furnish additional information, including whether they are U.S. persons and specific information on common units they acquire, hold or transfer for their own account.
-A penalty of \$50 per failure, up to a maximum of \$100,000 per calendar year, is imposed by the Code for failure to report that information to us.
+Brokers and financial institutions are required to furnish additional information, including whether they are United States persons and specific information on common units they acquire, hold or transfer for their own account.
+A penalty of \$100 per failure, up to a maximum of \$1.5 million per calendar year, is imposed by the Code for failure to report that information to us.
 The nominee is required to supply the beneficial owner of the common units with the information furnished by us.

 Accuracy-Related Penalties.
 An additional tax equal to 20% of the amount of any portion of an underpayment of tax that is attributable to one or more specified causes, including negligence or disregard of rules or regulations, substantial understatements of income tax and substantial valuation misstatements, is imposed by the Code.
-No penalty will be imposed, however, for any portion of an underpayment if it is shown that there was a reasonable cause for that portion and that the taxpayer acted in good faith regarding that portion unless such underpayment was due to the disallowance of a tax benefit from a transaction that lacked economic substance, in which case the penalty is imposed even if the taxpayer acted reasonably and in good faith.
-If the understatement penalty applies because the transaction lacked economic substance then the above described 20% penalty is increased to 40% unless the relevant facts affecting the tax treatment are disclosed in the taxpayer's return.
+No penalty will be imposed, however, for any portion of an underpayment if it is shown that there was a reasonable cause for that portion and that the taxpayer acted in good faith regarding that portion.